-Korpona (Krupina, Karpfen) is located in the Upper lands/Horná Zem/Felvidék, now it is in Slovakia.
-The town is 27 km to the south from Zólyom (Zvolen).
+Korpona (Krupina, Karpfen) is located in the Upper lands/Horná Zem/Felvidék, in Slovakia.
+The town is 27 km to the south of Zólyom (Zvolen).
 Its name may have come from the Saxons or from the Carpiani people.
 The settlement lied on the route known as “via magna”, connecting the Baltic Sea with the Adriatic.

 The Hungarian Hontpázmány clan founded the village in the 11th century and many Germans arrived there soon who had been privileged for their military deeds by King Saint István.
 King András II invited there Saxon miners in the 13th century from Transylvania.
 It was first mentioned in 1238 as Corpona.

 The Mongolian invasion devastated the settlement in 1241.
 King Béla IV gave more privileges to the surviving inhabitants in 1244.
 The small town was allowed to hold a market in 1393.

 It was surrounded by a wall in the 15th century and after the attack of Giskra’s Czech Hussites in 1440, the church was also fortified.
 The Hussites owned the town for 20 years and only King Matthias could take it back.

 The “Korpona law”, based on the Magdeburg rights, was the basis for many towns in northern Hungary.
 The deposits of gold and silver ran out in the 14th century and thereafter the town’s economy was based on handicraft and agriculture.
 A small stone tower was built on the hill next to the town in 1546.